Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Related Work

-\textbf{Telegram as a Platform for Conspiratorial Discourse: } Telegram has emerged as a critical venue for conspiratorial and extremist communication due to its hybrid public-private architecture, large groups, and minimal moderation \cite{urman2022they, zhong2024proud}.
-Forwarding features and channel interconnectivity sustain narrative diffusion and create semi-private echo chambers \cite{nainani2022categorizing, chen2023categorizing}.
-Large-scale corpora like \textit{Schwurbelarchiv} \cite{angermaier2025schwurbelarchiv} and \textit{TeleScope} \cite{gangopadhyay2025telescope} have advanced multimodal, longitudinal analyses.
-However, existing research is largely Euro-American, overlooking regional variations in linguistic practice and cultural context, particularly in Southeast Asia \cite{ng2020analyzing, goyal2025analyzing}.
-Our work addresses this gap by focusing on Singapore-based Telegram groups. \textbf{Computational Detection of Conspiratorial Content: } Automated detection has benefited from transformer-based models such as BERT, RoBERTa, and DeBERTa, alongside newer systems like LLaMA and SEA-LION \cite{urman2022they, zhong2024proud}.
-While effective on benchmark corpora, these models degrade under domain shift and multilingual noise \cite{chen2022us, alvern2025user}.
-Critically, existing approaches treat conspiracy detection as binary classification, without examining diverse communicative patterns and narrative structures within conspiratorial discourse itself.
-We extend beyond binary classification by discovering and characterizing distinct narrative archetypes.
+\para{Telegram as a Platform for Conspiratorial Discourse:} Telegram has become a key venue for conspiratorial and extremist communication due to its hybrid public-private structure, large groups, and minimal moderation \cite{urman2022they, zhong2024proud}.
+Forwarding and channel interconnectivity facilitate narrative diffusion and semi-private echo chambers \cite{nainani2022categorizing, chen2023categorizing}.
+Large-scale corpora like \textit{Schwurbelarchiv} \cite{angermaier2025schwurbelarchiv} and \textit{TeleScope} \cite{gangopadhyay2025telescope} enable multimodal, longitudinal analysis, but research remains mostly Euro-American, overlooking regional linguistic and cultural contexts \cite{ng2020analyzing, goyal2025analyzing}.
+We address this gap by focusing on Singapore-based Telegram groups.

+\para{Computational Detection of Conspiratorial Content:} Transformer-based models like BERT, RoBERTa, DeBERTa, and newer systems such as LLaMA and SEA-LION have advanced automated detection \cite{urman2022they, zhong2024proud}.
+Though effective on benchmarks, performance drops under domain shift and multilingual noise \cite{chen2022us, alvern2025user}.
+Existing approaches treat detection as binary classification, ignoring diverse communicative patterns and narrative structures.
+We go beyond this by identifying and characterizing distinct narrative archetypes.

-\textbf{Graph Neural Networks for Social Discourse: } Graph-based approaches naturally model relational structures in online discourse.
-Signed graph neural networks encode both positive and negative edges to capture agreement and opposition, consistent with structural balance theory \cite{derr2018sgcn, zhang2021gsgnn, zhang2024signed_survey}.
-However, prior signed-GNN applications focus on explicit social connections or simple sentiment polarity, rarely addressing complex belief alignment and ideological antagonism in text-centric networks.
-Furthermore, most architectures lack mechanisms for disentangling orthogonal behavioral dimensions—such as separating belief from expression style.
-Our SiBeGNN addresses this through a novel Sign-Disentanglement Loss.
+\para{Graph Neural Networks for Social Discourse:} Graph-based methods naturally capture relational structures in online discourse.
+Signed graph neural networks model positive and negative edges to represent agreement and opposition, in line with structural balance theory \cite{derr2018sgcn, zhang2021gsgnn, zhang2024signed_survey}.
+Prior applications focus on explicit social ties or simple sentiment, rarely addressing complex belief alignment and ideological conflict in text networks.
+Most also lack mechanisms to disentangle orthogonal dimensions, such as belief versus stylistic expression.
+SiBeGNN addresses this with a novel Sign-Disentanglement Loss.